syncthing/docs/specs/bep-v1.rst

 :Bits 16 through 28: are reserved and MUST be set to zero.

-:Bits 14-15 ("Pri): indicate the device's upload priority for this folder.
+:Bits 14-15 ("Pri", Priority): indicate the device's upload priority for this folder.
 Possible values are:

    :00: The default.
 Normal priority.